 Visual Interactive Recommender

-One scenario where visualization techniques together with recommendation systems are applied is a publication network.
+One scenario, where visualization techniques together with recommendation systems are applied, is a publication network.
 This is a graph of information entities, like publications, and users, for example authors, with different kinds of relations, like co-authorship.
-Research has to focus on how the merge of recommendation system and visualization can optimize the recommendation experience, for example by benefitting from the user's interaction with the system to improve the comprehension of and trust in the system.
+Research has to focus on how the merge of a recommendation system and visualization can optimize the recommendation experience, for example by benefitting from the user's interaction with the system to improve the comprehension of and trust in the system.